ALCHEMY

 WITH ERICA ALMEDIA

-“Authenticity is the most powerful & admired quality a woman can possess.
-It’s what makes us unique, confident, and determined.”
+“Authenticity is one of the most powerful and admired qualities a woman can possess.
+It is what makes us unique, confident, and deeply determined.”

-Photographed on film by Melissa Isabel and styled by Lisa Rouche, it was a dignified empowered environment where we all consistently shared & supported a vision, and the talent of the female community around us.
+Photographed on film by Melissa Isabel and styled by Lisa Rouche, the shoot unfolded in a dignified and empowering environment where women came together to support a shared vision and to honor the talent and creativity of the female community around us.

-Our mission as a women-owned company is to celebrate women in all stages of life, with a respect for bodies of all shapes and sizes.
+As a women-owned company, our mission is to celebrate women in every stage of life, with deep respect for bodies of all shapes and sizes.

 CINQ á SEPT